roytravel/korean-chatbot/README.md

 # Korean Chatbot
-This Korean chatbot is a task-oriented Korean dialogue system. it orients a multi-turn and an open vocabulary(ontology-free) dialogue system.
+Korean chatbot is a task-oriented dialogue system. it orients a multi-domain, multi-turn and a hybrid(ontology-free and pre-defined ontology) dialogue system.
 ![Goal Diagram](./docs/goal_diagram.png)

 ## Environment and Installation